Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 *#Directory related should be dependent upon your own settings, change it when necessary accordingly.*

-After the installation of miniconda, the next steps from the link above(ravens) work well(from Step 2 on).
+After the installation of miniconda, the next steps from the link above(ravens) work well (from Step 2 on).
+ It see
+In Step 2, *sudo apt-get install -y gcc libgl1-mesa-dev*, this command doesnt work.
+It seems that this command must be done with root authority.

 ## environment/environment.py
 + class Environment(gym.Env), inherit from gym.Env